Winston-503/me_not_me_detector/README.md

 ## Tutorial

-You can read detailed tutorial [here](https://gitlab.com/Winston-90/me_not_me_detector/-/blob/main/article/article.md).
+You can read detailed tutorial [on Medium](https://medium.com/@andimid/how-to-create-real-time-face-detector-ff0e1f81925f?source=friends_link&sk=17ebce72cb5549fd48c95691e9808149) or directly [on GitLab](https://gitlab.com/Winston-90/me_not_me_detector/-/blob/main/article/article.md).
 There you can find problem statement, some theory explanations and code analysis.

 ## Results